altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 *He glanced at his watch between chews of his bagel* 'Two-thirty, let me see...
 Four PM would hit the twelve hour mark of day two.'
-~He briefly considered taking a small nap on the bench~ ~But decided he would stay at a hotel~
+~He briefly considered taking a small nap on the bench.
+But decided he would stay at a hotel~
 *He stood up, and walked along the city edge*
 ~He could afford a few hours yet~
 'Somewhere close by.'
-~He scanned the streets beyond the park~
+~He scanned the streets beyond the park.
-~In the short distance he saw a hotel sign - Dolphin~ 'K::A bit ritzy but that is close.'
+In the short distance he saw a hotel sign - Dolphin~ 'K::A bit ritzy but that is close.'
-~Down beyond the sign in front of the main entrance something caught Kent's eye~ ~A shorter woman was holding out a phone in front of her like a shield~ 'K::No: more like a weapon.'
+~Down beyond the sign in front of the main entrance something caught Kent's eye.
+A shorter woman was holding out a phone in front of her like a shield~ 'K::No: more like a weapon.'
-~She held out her phone facing an older gentleman of 60's in a dapper suit~ ~He stared slack-jawed at it - unmoving~
+~She held out her phone facing an older gentleman of 60's in a dapper suit.
+He stared slack-jawed at it - unmoving~
 *Kent moved closer to the entrance, recognizing this phone business from Felix* ~Suddenly the older man sprang to life~
-*She switched phones with him, and Kent saw him enter his password for her* *A moment later she took her phone back and walked off* ~Leaving the man stupefied~
+*She switched phones with him, and Kent saw him enter his password for her.
+A moment later she took her phone back and walked off* ~Leaving the man stupefied~
 *Kent navigated the river of cars - which was gridlocked, and reached the old man* ~The man shook his head - like he was trying to get water out of his ear~ "K::Can you tell me anything about that woman?"
 *Kent approached and flashed his badge*
-~It was a quick flash - he wasn't NYPD~
+~It was a quick flash - he wasn't NYPD.
-~The man tilted his head slightly~
+The man tilted his head slightly~
 "SM::What woman?"
 *Kent sighed and brushed past him - rounding the corner where she had turned* ~He was in an alley - the woman, she wore a red cardigan, was at a metal door at the end~ 'K::Was she always wearing a red cardigan?'
-~Kent used the edged of his foot, walking quietly as possible~ *He approached behind her, she was entering a code on a keypad* *The door hissed open*
+~Kent used the edged of his foot, walking quietly as possible~ *He approached behind her, she was entering a code on a keypad.
-*She opened then walked through the door*
+The door hissed open.
+She walked through*
 ~Kent was close enough to the door to make a dash for it~ *He did*
 ~His finger fit in to stop the door slamming shut~